-ISECTION 5.
+[SECTION 5.
 REGISTRATION OF CANADIAN PROTECTION ORDER.

-- (a) An individual may register a Canadian protection order in this state.
-To register a Canadian protection order, the individual must present a certified copy of the Canadian protection order to[:] - [(1) a tribunal responsible for the registration of domestic protection orders; or] - 41 [(2)] [an agency designated by the state], which shall present the Canadian
+(a) An individual may register a Canadian protection order in this state.
+To register a

+Canadian protection order, the individual must present a certified copy of the Canadian

-- 1 protection order to [the tribunal responsible for the registration of domestic protection orders]. - 2 (b) On receipt of a Canadian protection order, the [tribunal responsible for the registration - 3 of domestic protection orders] shall register the order in accordance with this section.
-After the - 4 Canadian protection order is registered, the [responsible tribunal] shall provide to the individual - 5 registering the Canadian protection order a certified copy of the registered Canadian protection - 6 order. - 7 (c) The [tribunal responsible for the registration of the Canadian protection order] shall - 8 correct or remove a registered Canadian protection order in accordance with law of this state - 9 other than this [act]. - 10 (d) An individual registering a Canadian protection order shall file an affidavit of the - protected individual stating that, to the best of the protected individual's knowledge, the order is - 12 currently in effect.
+1 protection order to: 2 (1) [a state agency responsible for the registration of domestic protection orders]; 3 or 4 (2) [an agency designated by the state], which shall present the Canadian 5 protection order to [the agency responsible for the registration of domestic protection orders].
+6 (b) On receipt of a Canadian protection order, the [agency responsible for the registration 7 of domestic protection orders] shall register the order in accordance with this section.
+After the 8 Canadian protection order is registered, the [responsible agency] shall provide to the individual 9 registering the Canadian protection order a certified copy of the registered Canadian protection 10 order.
+11 (c) The [agency responsible for the registration of the Canadian protection order] shall 12 correct or remove a registered Canadian protection order in accordance with law of this state 13 other then this [act].
+14 (d) An individual registering a Canadian protection order shall file an affidavit of the 15 protected individual stating that, to the best of the protected individual's knowledge, the order is 16 currently in effect.
+17 (e) A Canadian protection order registered under this [act] may be entered in a state or 18 federal registry of protection orders in accordance with applicable law.
+19 (f) A fee may not be charged for the registration of a Canadian protection order.]
+20 21 22 23 24 25 26 27 Legislative Note: This section is bracketed because a state may prefer to use its existing systems of registration to register Canadian protection orders.
+While enforcement of a Canadian protective order does not require registration, it is highly desirable that a state provides an optional registration process.
+A registration system supplies law enforcement officers and agencies more accurate information, more quickly, about both the existence and status of Canadian protection orders and their terms and conditions.
+An enforcing state may facilitate the collection and dissemination of this information either by establishing a central registry or by providing a process by which information regarding registered orders is distributed to law enforcement officers and agencies across the state.

-- (e) A Canadian protection order registered under this [act] may be entered in a state or - 14 federal registry of protection orders in accordance with applicable law. - 15 (f) A fee may not be charged for the registration of a Canadian protection order.] - 16 Legislative Note: This section is bracketed because a state may prefer to use its existing systems - 17 of registration to register Canadian protection orders.
-While enforcement of a Canadian - 18 protective order does not require registration, it is highly desirable that a state provides an - 19 optional registration process.
-A registration system supplies law enforcement officers and - 20 agencies more accurate information, more quickly, about both the existence and status of - 21 Canadian protection orders and their terms and conditions.
-An enforcing state may facilitate the - 22 collection and dissemination of this information either by establishing a central registry or by - 22 Conection and dissemination of this information either by establishing a central registry or by - 23 providing a process by which information regarding registered orders is distributed to law - 24 enforcement officers and agencies across the state. - While law of this state other than this [act] governs management of state registries, an enforcing - 27 state should strongly consider keeping these protection orders under seal when implementing a - 28 registration system.
-The purpose of more effectively protecting victims of domestic violence will - 29 be undermined if respondents can use the process of registration to locate the very people who - 30 are trying to escape from them.
-In addition, the Violence Against Women Act prohibits states - 31 that provide for the registration or filing of orders from notifying other states of the registration or filing of the order without the permission of the individual registering or filing the order.
-18 U.S.C. § 2265(d).
+While state law governs management of state registries, enforcing states should strongly consider keeping these protection orders under seal when implementing a registration system.
+The purpose of more effectively protecting victims of domestic violence will be undermined if respondents can use the process of registration to locate the very people who are trying to escape from them.
+In addition, the Violence Against Women Act prohibits states that provide for the registration or filing of orders from notifying other states of the registration or filing of the order without the permission of the individual registering or filing the order.